 Lima Peru Los Olivos Temple

-Planning and approval phase; awaiting official site announcement; President Nelson visited candidate site on October 20, 2018
+Planning and approval phase; President Nelson visited temple site on October 20, 2018

 Announcement:3 April 2016

 The Lima Peru Los Olivos Temple is currently in the planning stages.
 No groundbreaking date has been announced.